What is Health?

 Humors, Blood-letting, and the Lapis Regia

-I was only really half joking.
 If we established last time that health comes from within and a desire to be healthy, I think it’s important to talk a little about what that might look like historically and today.
 If I had a drug to sell you, I would probably tell you that before modern medicine, we really didn’t know anything at all actually about health and that all doctors wore really badass masks that looked like crows because people thought that birds would carry you to heaven after you got the plague and that the only way to be healthy is by taking a strange mixture of chemicals that you can’t pronounce in pill form… but I don’t sell drugs so I’ll tell you what I actually think.

 In a nutshell, the old doctors really didn’t understand that biology and psychology were different things, or how the different things in your body affected one another.
 They came up with theories that spanned across modern disciplines, like psychology and anatomy.
-One idea “the humors”: four liquids in your body (blood, yellow bile, black bile, and phlegm) that when unbalanced in your body would also affect your mood and mind.
-This is actually where we get the word humor from, being “in good humors” would mean your “humors” were properly balanced.
+One idea was “the humors”: four liquids in your body (blood, yellow bile, black bile, and phlegm) that when unbalanced would also affect your mood and mind.
+This is actually where we get the word humor from: being “in good humor” would mean your “humors” were properly balanced.
 Additionally, if one of your humors became “corrupted”, it might become the cause of a disease.

 “The people who have red blood are friendly.
 They joke and laugh about their bodies, and they are rose-tinted, slightly red, and have pretty skin.